mannycarrera4/canvas-kit/modules/labs-react/README.md

 <img src="https://img.shields.io/badge/LABS-alpha-orange" alt="LABS: Alpha" />

-This is a group of work-in-progress components.
+These are work-in-progress components.
 Canvas Kit Labs is an incubator for new and experimental components.
 Since we have a rather rigorous process for getting components in at a production level, it can be valuable to make them available earlier while we continuously iterate on the API, functionality and accessibility.
 The Labs components allow us to do that as needed.

 Note: components in Labs do not require a full design or accessibility review.
 Use them at your own risk.